-What’s even more problematic is that cockroaches have built up a resistance to many of the chemical poisons that are used to eliminate them.
+What's even more problematic is that these insects have built up a resistance to many of the chemical poisons that are used to eliminate them.
 Even poisons that seem effective at first often become useless once a colony has had time to develop natural defenses against it.

 If you're looking for a qualified team to deliver cockroach pest control solutions, head to Protech Pest Control to learn about the company people throughout Melbourne trust to get the job done.

 - These insects have been on planet earth since the beginning of time.